Code-Institute-Submissions/buzzing-strings/README.md

 - to create a website which will be intuitive and would anticipate the users' needs;

 ### Design Elements
-Being aware of how important it is to built a website reflects designer's idea, I decided to use *eye-catching* colours and fonts.
+Being aware of how important it is to built a website which would reflect designer's idea, I decided to use a nice colours pallete and fonts.
 My goal was to mix both simplicity and elegance at the same time.
 I believed it would build a nice connection between the users and the website host.